 Despite a name that sounds like something you’d open at the corner bank, Savings Plans are really an AWS capacity purchase plan.
 As with Reserved Instances, the key to realizing cost savings with this offering is your level of commitment: The bigger your commitment, the bigger your savings.

 Under Savings Plans, every instance type has an On-Demand rate and a Savings Plan rate, which is similar to an RI rate.
-In exchange for committing to spend a certain number of dollars per hour for a certain term (again 1 or 3 years), you receive a discount on all compute usage up to that dollar limit.
+In exchange for committing to spend a certain number of dollars per hour for a certain term (again one or three years), you receive a discount on all compute usage up to that dollar limit.
 Once you exceed the limit, you’ll be billed the On-Demand rates.

 As with Reserved Instances, having stable and predictable workloads is vital to generating cost savings using Savings Plans.
 Our cloud experts can compare and contrast Reserved Instances and Savings Plans and help you determine which is right for your organization.